AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

+Imports are implemented by deriving a class from :class:`GSASIIobj.ImportPhase`, :class:`GSASIIobj.ImportStructFactor`, :class:`GSASIIobj.ImportPowderData` ,
+:class:`GSASIIobj.ImportSmallAngleData`,
+:class:`GSASIIobj.ImportReflectometryData`,
+:class:`GSASIIobj.ImportPDFData`,
-Imports are implemented by deriving a class from :class:`GSASIIobj.ImportPhase`, :class:`GSASIIobj.ImportStructFactor`, :class:`GSASIIobj.ImportPowderData` or :class:`GSASIIIO.ImportPowderData` (which are in turn derived from :class:`GSASIIobj.ImportBaseclass`) to implement import of a phase, a single crystal or a powder dataset, respectively.
+or :class:`GSASIIobj.ImportImage` (which are in turn derived from :class:`GSASIIobj.ImportBaseclass`) to implement import of a phase, a single crystal or a powder dataset, respectively.
 Module file names (`G2phase_`, `G2pwd_` and `G2sfact_`, etc.) are used to determine which menu an import routine should be placed into.
-(N.B. this was an unnecessary choice; this could be done from the class used.)
+(N.B. this naming was an unnecessary choice; importer types could be determined from the base class.)

-This list may not include all currently defined formats, since modules may be loaded from anywhere in the path.
+Most importers are listed below by type (provided this documentation is up to date), but note that since modules may be loaded from anywhere in the path, your installation could have locally-defined importers as well.

 .. _import_routines: